 All Cub Scout leader training can be completed by taking a traditional classroom session or by using the Scouting U website on-line training.
-The on-line modules cover all necessary topics and is equivalent to classroom training.
-Each leader registered position and assistant (Tiger, Den, Webelos, Cubmaster, committee chair and committee member) have a "My Learning" set of appropriate modules that must be taken to be considered TRAINED.
-The modules are accessed from My.Scouting.org via "My Dashboard" then "My Training" and then "Training Center".
-Select Cub Scouting and then choose the title that best fits the registered position, either "Den Leader", "Cubmaster" or "Pack Committee".
-This will take a Scouter to the "Scouting U" website.
-Initially select Cub Scouting (again) to access the correct menu.
-Select the appropriate Registered Position for the training desired.
+The on-line modules cover all necessary topics and are equivalent to classroom training.
+Each leader registered position and assistant (Lion, Tiger, Den, Webelos, Cubmaster, committee chair and committee member) have a "My Learning" set of appropriate modules that must be taken to be considered TRAINED.
+The modules are accessed from My.Scouting.org via "Menu" then "My Training" and then "Training Center".
+Select Cub Scouting and then choose the title that best fits the registered position, either "Den Leader", "Cubmaster", Pack Committee Chair" or "Pack Committee".
 Each registered position has three module groupings that have been established, in a suggested order to be taken.
-These groupings are titled "Before the First Meeting".
-"First 30 Days" and "Positioned Trained".
-Select each grouping individually to add them to "My Learning" by selecting the green plus sign.
+These groupings are titled "Before the 1st Meeting", "Before First Outdoor Activity" and "Earning Your Training Strip".

+Select each grouping individually to add them to "My Learning" by selecting the "Add Plan" target. sign.
 Each module subset may be taken in the time frame suggested or at a more rapid pace.
 However, all modules in the three groups are required to be completed before a Scouter is considered completely TRAINED.
 After selecting the grouping(s) for your position then go to the "My Learning" menu button on the top of the Scouting U site to access the selected modules.
 The Scouting U website is improved constantly which means the steps described above might be slightly different over time.

 Put the dates on the planning calendar when any new leaders need to complete their training.
 All new leaders registered in September must complete their training by the end of December.
 Put the district and council training dates for instructor led courses on the calendar.
 Recruit a pack trainer to encourage, follow up and track training.
-The pack trainer is considered TRAINED if they complete Pack Committee training plus BSA course D-70, The Fundamentals of Training.
-See the attached chart titled Cub Scout Pack Leader Position Trained Requirements for more information.
+The pack trainer is considered TRAINED if they complete Pack Committee Challenge plus BSA course D-70, The Fundamentals of Training.
+See the following chart titled CS19 Cub Scout Position Trained Requirements for more information.